Kit houses in Michigan: History

 Among the first kit house companies was the Aladdin Company, based in Bay City, which started producing kit houses and other domestic buildings in 1906.
 Aladdin sold large orders of kit houses to companies in the extraction and manufacturing fields who used them to create neighborhoods of kit houses for employees of those companies.
 By 1918, 2.4% of all US housing starts could be credited to homes purchased from Aladdin.

 The lumber for early Aladdin homes was provided by the Lewis company of Bay City.
 In 1913, Lewis began to produce their own line of kit houses.
 In 1915, the International Mill & Timber Company of Bay City began selling kit houses under the Sterling brand.
-The presence of three major manufacturers of kit houses was due in part to Bay City's history relation to the timber industry.
+The presence of three major manufacturers of kit houses was due in part to Bay City's history in relation to the timber industry.
 This capacity to process large amounts of timber allowed these companies to easily supply the volume of lumber necessary for kit houses.

 Unlike other kit house manufacturers that went out of the kit home business due to the Great Depression or the advent of World War II, all three Michigan-based companies continued to manufacture kit houses for a number of decades, with Lewis and Sterling closing in the 1970s and Aladdin being the last to close in 1982.
 Several smaller companies including the McClure Company of Saginaw also produced kit houses that were sold around the country.